 - I. Procedures on student records shall be approved by the School Board and contained in the Student Records Handbook. - II.
-The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - III.
-Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times. - IV.
-Social security numbers may be collected from students - A. To be used as student identification numbers as required by 1008.386, F.S.; - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted.
+Parents and students shall be notified annually of their rights regarding education records. - III.
+The District shall not collect or retain information including biometric information restricted by §1002.222, F.S. - IV.
+The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - V. Student information that is confidential and exempt shall not be released except when authorized by §1002.221, F.S. - VI.
+Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times.